tejas-2232/python-All-in-One/README.md

 * Nodes with same parent are called __siblings__.
 * We already mentioned right and left, but there is up(towards root/parent) and down(leaves/childrens) also.

 * Trees are considered as recursive data structure reason being they are defined recursively.
+A tree is either
+  - the empty tree, represented by ```NONE``` or
+  - a node conatining an object reference and two tree references.